The Adventures of Tom Sawyer

 Unlike The Adventures of Tom Sawyer, all three sequels are narrated in Huckleberry's unpolished diction.
 It's interesting to see in this first novel the author being drawn increasingly to Huck.

 In the early stages, Joe Harper is set up as the titular character's best friend, though he has little personality beyond a proclivity for going along with whatever Tom suggests.
 Huck though adds something interesting as he develops in the course of the book from a loose member of Tom's group to his bosom buddy.
 The barefooted boy is basically growing up alone, impoverished, an outsider to the town's decent folk.
 But he's got a heart as big as Tom's, if less calculating.
-And his honest responses can give vent to Twain's disdain— without cleverness or meanness—for the norms of upright society.
+And his honest responses can give vent to Twain's disdain for the norms of upright society—without cleverness or meanness.

 In the last chapter Huckleberry has become the most intriguing character of the novel, the moral centre if you will.
 It's Huck who, with his discomfort at being pressed into civilized living, undercuts the too neatly wrapped up happy ending.
-It's no wonder Twain wants his voice for the following adventures.
+It's no wonder Twain turns to Huck's voice for the following adventures.

-I know, I haven't touched yet on one of the most disturbing aspects of The Adventures of Tom Sawyer when read today: its casual racism.
+I know, I haven't touched yet on the most disturbing aspect of The Adventures of Tom Sawyer when read today: its casual racism.

 But what do we do now with those words written in 1876?
 Do we censor, revise or ban them, as some have urged?

-I'll discuss this question further when we get to the more complex sequel to The Adventures of Tom Sawyer.
-But right now, I'll just say revising a classic work for current purposes is not completely out of the question.
+We can discuss this question further when we get to the more complex sequel to The Adventures of Tom Sawyer.
+But right now, we can note that revising a classic work for current purposes is not completely out of the question.
 It's been done for millennia.

 — Eric McMillan